 - Your TA is your first point of contact for any questions you may have about the course material, readings, papers, exams, or grades.
 You should be in touch with your TA regularly.
-That said, I would love to get to know you better, so... - Come to virtual office hours.
+That said, I would love to get to know you better, so... - Come to office hours.
 I truly enjoy getting to know more about students outside of the classroom.
-You are encouraged to "stop by" with any questions that you may have about assignments, readings, your major, going grad school, or other pertinent topics. - Email me at lpearlman@ufl.edu.
+You are encouraged to drop in with any questions that you may have about assignments, readings, your major, going grad school, or other pertinent topics. - "But Dr. Pearlman, what if I can't meet with you during those hours?"
+Great question!
+I would be happy to schedule an appointment to meet with you at another time.

+• Email me at lpearlman@ufl.edu.
 I will typically get back to you within 24 hours, though my response will be slower over the weekend.